 Sizing the environment

-Once you install OutSystems Platform, it automatically starts to collect client-side metrics of the applications running in the Production environment.
-You can then use LifeTime to customize which applications you want to monitor and which it does not make sense to do so.
-For the application you choose to monitor the user experience, OutSystems Platform automatically adds monitoring probes, and for each client request to those applications, metrics are collected and stored in the environment in which the application is running for a period of 48 hours.
+Once you install OutSystems platform, it automatically starts to collect client-side metrics of the applications running in the Production environment.
+You can then use LifeTime to customize which applications you want to monitor and which it doesn't make sense to do so.
+For the application you choose to monitor the user experience, OutSystems automatically adds monitoring probes, and for each client request to those applications, metrics are collected and stored in the environment in which the application is running for a period of 48 hours.

 You can estimate the storage needed for the applications you are monitoring.
-Consider you are only monitoring a subset of the applications running in production:
+Consider you're only monitoring a subset of the applications running in production:

 MaximumStorageNeededInProduction = AveragePageViewsPerDayOfMonitoredApps * 2 days * 1100 Bytes